nvaccess/nvda/devDocs/technicalDesignOverview.md

 The chain of handlers is as follows:
 * The first found global plugin
-* The next found global plugin...
+* The next found global plugin (until no more are found)
 * The app module containing the NVDA object the event is for, I.e. fetched from the NVDA object's `appModule` property.
 * The tree interceptor containing the NVDA object the event is for.
 I.e. fetched from the NVDA object's `treeInterceptor` property if the property is not `None`
 * The NVDA object itself.